Slavery in Portugal: Japanese invasions of Korea and thriving slave trade

+Post-war slavery

+After the 1614 Jesuit expulsion from Japan, Jesuits worked to liberate Japanese and Korean slaves, while Portuguese merchants continued the slave trade.
+Post-1614, Dutch and English buyers joined the trade possibly due to Portuguese trade bans.
+Many slaves were sold in Nagasaki and Hirado by Portuguese, Dutch, English, and Spanish traders.
+From their arrival in Japan until their expulsion, the Portuguese traded an estimated hundred to thousand Japanese slaves.

+Chinese

 Some Chinese slaves in Spain ended up there after being brought to Lisbon, Portugal, and sold when they were boys.
 Tristán de la China was a Chinese who was taken as a slave by the Portuguese, while he was still a boy and in the 1520s was obtained by Cristobál de Haro in Lisbon, and taken to live in Seville and Valladolid.
 He was paid for his service as a translator in the 1525 Loaísa expedition, during which he was still an adolescent.
 The survivors, including Tristan, were shipwrecked for a decade until 1537 when they were brought back by a Portuguese ship to Lisbon.

 There are records of Chinese slaves in Lisbon as early as 1540.
 According to modern historians, the first known visit of a Chinese person to Europe dates to 1540 (or soon after), when a Chinese scholar, apparently enslaved by Portuguese raiders somewhere on the southern China coast, was brought to Portugal.
 Purchased by João de Barros, he worked with the Portuguese historian on translating Chinese texts into Portuguese.